d3p1/dockgento/README.md

 --- NGINX_WORKER_PROCESSES="${SCRIPT_NGINX_WORKER_PROCESSES}"
 --- NGINX_WORKER_CONNECTIONS="${SCRIPT_NGINX_WORKER_CONNECTIONS}"
 - Remember to document how to run Magento cron service and how to run and configure Magento dev container service
+- Add a `.dockgento_profile` sample for development and production environments

 ## Changelog